Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/convert-spreadsheet/index.md

 - is pre-filled with a formula or static value and doesn't require editing (<span style="color:green">green</span>)
 - is for internal use and doesn't require editing in most cases (<span style="color:orangered">orange</span>).

 > HINT: Highlight the example row and drag it down to copy all the pre-filled cells.
-Remember to remove the example rows before you convert your spreadsheet in {{< glossary_link display="Crate-O" id="crate-o" >}}!
+Remember to remove the example rows before you convert your spreadsheet in <GlossaryLink display="Crate-O" id="crate-o" />!

 The columns provided in the template tabs are illustrative only and may not all apply to your collection; please edit these as needed.
-Where a column header begins with a full stop `.`, this indicates that the column will be ignored when the data is loaded into Crate-O and will not appear in the {{< glossary_link display="RO-Crate" id="ro-crate" >}}.
+Where a column header begins with a full stop `.`, this indicates that the column will be ignored when the data is loaded into Crate-O and will not appear in the <GlossaryLink display="RO-Crate" id="ro-crate" />.
 This can be helpful if you want to retain other information in your spreadsheet that may not be in a format applicable to the RO-Crate.

 <br>